Alternative Choices for You

+The visionary plan is no longer available to new consumers and is only kept here as a reference.
 This is the Plus plan with a subscription to the ProtonMail Visionary Plan and an additional five simultaneous connections thrown in.
 It has to be said that the Visionary Plan does not make strong economic sense for most users when you look at the regular pricing for ProtonMail, so is probably only likely to appeal to businesses and those who wish to support Proton above and beyond the call of duty.

 ProtonVPN accepts payment via card or PayPal.
 It is also possible to pay via Bitcoin once have an account.
 Not so well advertised is the ability to pay in cash or via direct bank transfer if you contact support.

 ProtonVPN offers various plans with higher-priced plans providing access to a greater number of features, as shown below:

 This is a review of ProtonVPN's "Unlimited" plan.
 This provides full access to all of ProtonVPN's mainstream features:

 - No logs (see the Privacy and Security section below for full details)

 - P2P torrenting allowed on selected servers (including US servers)

 - Full access to all 1048+ servers in over 54 countries

 - Full access to Secure Core and onion servers (Unlimited and Visionary plans only)